JustinNew/Scala/README.md

   - Any kind of definition that you can put inside a class can also be at the top level of a package.
   - To do so, put the definitions in a package object.
   - Each package is allowed to have one package object.
-  - Anydefinitions placed in a package object are considered members of thepackage itself.
+  - Any definitions placed in a package object are considered members of the package itself.

 ### var vs val
   - Object fields can be both mutable and immutable types and can be defined using either var or val.